River Cart: White Cart Water

 The river then starts cutting through Pollok Country Park, passing under the M77 motorway at Pollok towards Crookston and Cardonald, where it is joined by the Levern Water from Neilston and Barrhead.
 From Crookston, the river passes the grounds of Leverndale Hospital and then crosses into Renfrewshire and flows through the farmlands of Hawkhead, parallel with the Paisley Canal railway line.
 On entering the town of Paisley, the river falls over rapids called the Hammils and flows under two roads to emerge in the town centre at Paisley Abbey.
 It then passes under Gauze Street, the Piazza Shopping Centre and Paisley Gilmour Street railway station where it emerges from the Abercorn Bridge, a wide, high arched red sandstone bridge at Old Sneddon Street.
-From there it runs, mostly hidden from view, towards Glasgow International Airport and Renfrew.
+From there it runs, mostly hidden from view, towards Glasgow Airport and Renfrew.

-In the town of Paisley the White Cart is joined by a number of tributary streams including the Lady Burn, the St Mirin Burn, the Sneddon Burn and the Espedair Burn.
+In Paisley the White Cart is joined by tributary streams including the Lady Burn, the St Mirin Burn, the Sneddon Burn and the Espedair Burn.
 Just outside the burgh boundary, close to Glasgow Airport, the river meets with the Abbot's Burn.
-The Greenock Road (A8), between Inchinnan and Renfrew, passes over the White Cart Water by means of the Swing Bridge.
+The Greenock Road (A8), between Inchinnan and Renfrew, passes over the White Cart Water by means of the swing bridge.
 The White Cart Water then joins with the Black Cart Water, just downstream of the bridge, to become the River Cart.

-Robert Burns' poem The Gallant Weaver mentions the White Cart Water.
+Robert Burns's poem The Gallant Weaver mentions the White Cart Water.

 A major flood alleviation scheme has been built by Glasgow City Council to protect vulnerable property on the south side of Glasgow.
 Designed by Halcrow the scheme was at the time the largest flood alleviation project undertaken in Scotland.
-The scheme built 3 dams, all in neighbouring East Renfrewshire.
+The scheme built three dams, all in neighbouring East Renfrewshire.
 One is on the border with South Lanarkshire.